‘A venue which achieves miracles on a shoestring. Maybe the RSC could sub them.‘ – Ian Herbert, Theatre Record

 The White Bear has received numerous awards including Off West End Awards in 2011 and 2012, and the Mark Marvin/Peter Brook Award for 2012/13.
 Other awards include Time Out Best Fringe Venue, Peter Brook Empty Space Award for Best Up and Coming Venue, Carling London Fringe Awards for Best Actor and Best Production, and the Fringe Report Award for Outstanding Achievement.

-The White Bear is a member of ITC, and the Kennington Association.
+The White Bear is a member of the Society of Independent Theatres and the Kennington Association.